The Nine Foods Most Contaminated by Pesticides

 9. Kale is another super-healthy vegetable that unfortunately can contain high levels of pesticide residues.

-The best way to avoid adding toxic pesticides to your body is to buy organic-- especially for these nine foods.
+The best way to avoid adding toxic pesticides to your body is to buy organic– especially for these nine foods.
+If you are unable to get an organic variety of any of these black list foods cooking them can help reduce your pesticide exposure.

 Dr. Victor Marchione received his Bachelor of Science Degree in 1973 and his Medical Degree from the University of Messina in 1981.
 He has been licensed and practicing medicine in New York and New Jersey for over 20 years.

 Dr. Marchione is a respected leader in the field of smoking cessation and pulmonary medicine.
-He has been featured on ABC News and World Report, CBS Evening News with Dan Rather and the NBC Today Show and is the editor of the popular The Food Doctor newsletter.
+He has been featured on ABC News and World Report, CBS Evening News with Dan Rather and the NBC Today Show and is an editor at the popular Doctor's Health Press website.

 Dr. Marchione has also served as Principal Investigator in at least a dozen clinical research projects relating to serious ailments such as bronchitis, pneumonia, asthma, and chronic obstructive pulmonary disease (COPD).